-- 1. Open the lid using a coin. - 2.
-Replace the battery with a new one.
+- 1. Open the lid using a coin.

+- 2. Replace the battery with a new one.

+- 3-8 Pre-driving checks and adjustments

 Recommended battery: Sanyo CR2025 or equivalent.

 - 3. Close the lid securely. - 4.
-Press the button, then the button two or three times to check the multiremote controller operation.
+Press the p button, then the p button two or three times to check the multi-remote controller operation.
 Each time the button is pressed, the hazard lights flash once.